willstepp/writings/kthadras/kthadras.md

 One

 At the entrance was a gray box with a flat, white panel and a small glowing red light on top.
-He had watched the driver ahead of him press a keycard to the panel at which point the light turned green and the gate lifted, allowing his SUV to pass through.
+He had observed the driver ahead of him press a keycard to the panel at which point the light turned green and the gate lifted, allowing the SUV to pass through.
 Now it was his turn and nervously he put the car into park and fumbled through a pile of loose paperwork on the passenger seat.
 Eventually he found the keycard and held it up to the white panel.
 The red light blinked twice but did not turn green and the gate did not open for him.
 "Of course that's what happens," He sighed deeply, "What else?"
-The car behind him honked lightly and he gestured with frustration towards the gray box.
+The car behind him honked lightly and he gestured with frustration towards the  box.
 A woman got out of the car and approached.
-She pressed her own keycard to the panel and the light turned green and the gate lifted.
+She pressed her own keycard to the panel and the light turned green as the gate lifted.
 "Thanks.
 First day."
 "Figured as much.
 Good luck to you."
-A light drizzle of rain fell onto the windshield as he pulled through the gate.
-The day of his interview it had been sunshine.
-That was last Wednesday.
-Today everything looked strange and unfamiliar as he drove through the winding roads, passing large office complexes on both sides, following the wooden signs to his building.
+A light drizzle of rain fell onto the windshield as he pulled through the entrance.
+Last Wednesday, the day of his interview, it had been sunny weather.
+But today everything looked unfamiliar, winding through the roads, passing large office complexes on both sides, following the wooden signs to his building.
 He couldn't tell one from the other.
-They all looked the same.
+They all looked the same to him.
 In the pit of his stomach he felt a sickening lurch.
-Nerves.
-He reached into the storage box in the console and pulled out a bottle of Pepto Bismol and drank the entire bottle.
-He had bought it for just this reason and was glad he had remembered.
+He reached into the storage area of the center console and pulled out a bottle of Pepto Bismol and drank the whole thing.
+He had stopped at a gas station along the way for just this reason and was glad he had remembered to do so.
 By the time...

 "Oh.
 I thought they would have said something during the interview.
 Maybe it's not my place to say."

+SUICIDE NOTE

+I know it's not appropriate to speak this way in the world of business but I am very grateful to have known you all, and I will miss every one of you.
+Also, I am sorry for all the work I left undone.
+Tim, I suppose you never will get you that new svg icon put on the login page.
+Well, that was just a joke.
+I know somebody else will come along and finished the work I started.
+Then again, I also know that when it comes to the important things, the things that truly matter, nothing is left undone.
+Everything is perfect as it is, complete or incomplete, done or undone.
+It doesn't matter.
+It is all perfect.
+Everything is perfect.
+I know things like that now.
+I didn't know it before.

+Take care,
+Alicia

 The story opens as the main character, a man named Will, is arriving on his first day as a computer programmer at a large nondescript corporate office in the city.
 Soon thereafter he learns the person who previously held his position, a young woman named Alicia Davis, committed suicide under mysterious circumstances.
 On his work computer, the same one used by Alicia, he discovers an encrypted text file.
 After some sleuthing he is able to open the file using an encryption key that was attached to the suicide email that was cc’d to the entire company before she killed herself.